vishvAsa/kalpAntaram/strI-dharma-paddhatiH/leslie/1_Introduction.md

 Of the four kings of the period, Ekoji is remembered mainly for his continued use of the Telugu language at court, and of the cultural and musical traditions of the Nayaks.

 Śāhaji was renowned as a scholar, linguist and composer.
 He seems to have been proficient in Marathi, Telugu, Sanskrit, Persian and Hindi, and a remarkable number of works in several languages are ascribed to him (Sastri 1934:xxviii-ix; Raghavan 1952:22).
 These are largely dramatic or poetic works; musical compositions, especially padas in praise of the family deity, Śrī Tyagaraja or Tyagesa of Tiruvārūr; and works dealing with the science of music.
 He himself is eulogised in many works, including the Sahendravilāsa by the revered saint Śrī Venkatesvara (Ayyāvāl).
 Several of Sahaji's works concern themes that suggest a serious interest in the ideals of strīdharma (e.g. the stories of Parvati, Sītā, Draupadi; a eulogy of pativratadharma; a poem on a woman's behaviour when her husband is away; another to his mother, Dīpāmbā; and so on).
 In 1693, probably under the influence of his minister, Tryambakarāya, Šāhaji renamed the village of Tiruviśanallur as Šāhajīrājapuram and made a gift of it to forty-five scholars and poets for the perpetual performance of sacrifices and the free creation of religious, literary and musical works.
-Raghavan's excellent introduction to his edition of the Śähendravilāsa gives the names and works of each of these pandits (1952:37–49).
+Raghavan's excellent introduction to his edition of the Śāhendravilāsa gives the names and works of each of these pandits (1952:37–49).
 They include such famous names as Rāmabhadra Dīksita (adept in all the philosophies and known as the modern Patañjali), Bhāskara Dīkṣita, Vedakavi, Mahādevakavi and Śrīdhara Venkatesvara.
 As a result of Šāhaji's beneficence, the village became the centre of scholarship in languages, literature, philosophy and medicine throughout the Maratha period in Thanjavur.

 Kings Serfoji and Tukkoji continued these traditions of scholar